 What are the highest paying digital nomad jobs?

 The highest-paying digital nomad jobs tend to be in Business, Finance and Technology fields, but you can make a good income from combining a medium-income job with an entrepreneurial endeavour or side hustle as well.
 Consider coaching, consulting or creating a course to monetise your existing knowledge.

 > See my post: “Well Paid Market Research Online Australia“

 Although there are 100s of online job sites, here are some to start with:

 As you can see, there are many digital nomad jobs Australians can do in an online or remote work capacity.
+Those who travel to Australia will find many that suit their needs.
 Which one you choose will be down to your existing skills and interests or your willingness to do the training or self-study required to change your career.
 Many of these jobs do not require formal qualifications, but instead can be done by those willing to spend the time “learning their craft” and networking in the field.
 Or maybe it is time to do that study you’ve been putting off?

 You’ve got this.
 I’ll see you at the tropical beach co-working space next summer.

 Want support to make your digital nomad dreams a reality?
 Get in touch.
 For 50+ Digital Nomad Visas available for Australians, see our Complete Guide.
 Bookmark this post and check-in for regular updates.